 DESCRIPTIONA variety of malignant diseases and non-malignant bone marrow disorders are treated with myeloablative therapy followed by infusion of allogeneic stem and progenitor cells collected from immunologically compatible donors, either from family members or an unrelated donor identified through a bone marrow donor bank.
-In many patients a suitable donor is not found.
+In many cases, a suitable donor is not found.

 Blood harvested from the umbilical cord and placenta shortly after delivery of neonates contains stem and progenitor cells capable of restoring hematopoietic function after myeloablation.
 This "cord" blood has been used as an alternative source of allogenic stem cells.
 Cord blood is readily available and is thought to be antigenically "naive," thus hopefully, minimizing the incidence of graft-versus-host disease (GVHD) and permitting the broader use of unrelated cord blood transplants.
 Unrelated donors are typically typed at low resolution for HLA -A and -B and at high resolution only for HLA-DR; HLA matching at 4 of 6 loci is considered acceptable.
 Under this matching protocol, an acceptable donor can be identified for almost any patient.

 Several cord blood banks have now been developed in Europe and in the United States.
 In addition to obtaining cord blood for specific related or unrelated patients, some cord blood banks are offering the opportunity of collecting and storing a neonate’s cord blood for some unspecified future use in the unlikely event that the child develops a condition that would require autologous transplantation.
 In addition, some cord blood is collected and stored from a neonate for use by a sibling in whom an allogeneic transplant is anticipated due to a history of leukemia or other condition requiring allogeneic transplant.